turingcompl33t/turingcompl33t.github.io/_posts/2021-3-5-Postgres-Docker.md

 title: "Running PostgreSQL Locally with Docker"
 ---

 This post is a super quick-and-dirty look at how to run a local PostgreSQL instance with Docker.
-For some reason the documentation provided on the page [the image](https://hub.docker.com/_/postgres?tab=description&page=1&ordering=last_updated) never works for me, so this is primarily to remind myself how I finally got the process to work.
+For some reason the documentation provided on the page for [the image](https://hub.docker.com/_/postgres?tab=description&page=1&ordering=last_updated) never works for me, so this is primarily to remind myself how I finally got the process to work.

 ### Walkthrough